appsoft124/appsoft124/README.md

 appsoft124/README.md
-👋 Hi, I’m Riasat Ali
+👋 Hi, I'm Riasat Ali

-23 y/o
-👀 I’m interested in Coding
-🌱 I’m currently learning Kotlin Android after getting knowledge from Java Android 💞️ I’m looking to collaborate on Android Native App Developement both Kotlin and Java 📫 How to reach me :itsolutions.infoe@gmail.com
+👨‍💻 With 7 years of expertise in Android mobile app development

+🌟 Experienced in Java and Kotlin for Android development

+📱 Passionate about crafting innovative and user-friendly native Android apps

+💼 Open to collaboration on Android Native App Development projects

+💌 Reach out to me at: itsolutions.infoe@gmail.com